ALRW/dayAsADev/courseSections/section14.md

 [Udacity](https://www.udacity.com/)

 A platform for computer science, web developement and machine learning/AI courses.
-Offers more in depth nano-degrees although after a free trial these can become expensive
+Offers more in depth nano-degrees although after a free trial these can become expensive.

 [Free Code Camp](http://www.freecodecamp.com/)